topmonks/hlidac-shopu/README.md

 ### Cloudinary

-Sites have ability to automatically upload images to Cloudinary and generate Cloudinary URLs.
+Sites can automatically upload images to Cloudinary and generate Cloudinary URLs.
 Cloudinary needs to be properly configured.
 Our Cloudinary credentials are stored in 1password team vault `Hlidac shopu`.
 Use [1password CLI](https://1password.com/downloads/command-line/) to get credentials
 and set them as environment variables: